marick/structural-typing/README.md

 set contains the same information.
 (In less-common cases, the library says almost the same thing twice.)

 **Updating to 2.0**: See the [change log](https://github.com/marick/structural-typing/blob/master/CHANGELOG.md).
-It is extremely unlikely that you'll have to change clients, unless you used functions that were explicitly deprecated.
+It is extremely unlikely that you'll have to change client code, unless you used functions that were explicitly deprecated.

 # structural-typing